Download North Cowichan Apps for your iPhone/iOS and Android mobile devices!

 Public Input takes place near the beginning of each Council Meeting.
 Because residents are unable to attend meetings in person at this time, input and comments about agenda items can be emailed to email@example.com up to 30 minutes before the start of each meeting.
 The input will be circulated to Mayor and Council, and also read aloud during this portion of the meeting.

 Question Period takes place near the end of each Council Meeting.
 A 10-minute recess will take place to give the public an opportunity to submit their questions by email regarding the business of the Council meeting (to the email address provided on the screen during the meeting).
 The Council meeting will resume after the 10-minute recess, and the Mayor will read out the questions in the order they are received.

-Municipal Hall and the Municipal Operations Building (located at 7030 Trans-Canada Highway) is closed to the public.
-Please call our general information phone line 250.746.3100, or send us an email firstname.lastname@example.org to find out how you can continue doing business with us and how staff can support you during this unique and challenging situation.
+On June 15, 2020, Municipal Hall (located at 7030 Trans-Canada Highway) re-opened to the public in a limiated capacity to received property tax payments, as well as dog and business licence payments.
+Please call our general information phone line 250.746.3100, or send us an email firstname.lastname@example.org to find out how staff can support you with other services during this time.

 In accordance with the direction from the Federal and Provincial Governments, and Public Health Officer, all recreational facillities in North Cowichan closed on March 16, 2020.
 This includes Fuller Lake Arena and Cowichan Aquatic Centre.